-As it is known as a solo act, nyatiti players will traditionally pluck the lyre, sing and maintain the beat at the same time.
-In order to keep the beat, the players ties gara or bells on the right ankle and wears an oduong’o metal ring on the right toe which they hit against the lower handle of the nyatiti.
-They would sit on small low level stool called orindi or then.
+As it is known as one man ensemble, jathum would traditionally pluck the lyre, sing and maintain the beat at the same time.
+In order to keep the beat, the players tie gara (iron casts bells) on the right ankle and wear an oduong’o metal ring on the right toe which they hit against the lower handle of the nyatiti.
+They would sit on a small low level stool called orindi, mbero or then.
 For many years it has been played by man only.
 It would be taboo to see a women playing or even holding the nyatiti.
-However its special dance which is called Otenga (nyatiti dance) is performed by women.
-It involves a lot of shoulder shaking.
+Nyatiti music has a special dance which is called otenga (nyatiti dance) is performed by both women and men populary known as jomiel.
+It involves a lot of vigorous shoulder shaking.

 Nyatiti music is an expression of gratitude.
 It acts as a symbol of unification and respect within the lake region.
 Many believe that Benga, a popular genre from Kenya comes from the nyatiti and other Lüō tradition music.
 The sound is unique, defined by the rich experimented instrumental textures and rhythmic influences.